AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/classes/TextNode.md

 • `get` **fullContent**(): [`TextContentModel`](TextContentModel.md)

 The model containing the complete text string and its styles, only part of which may be visible within the bounds of this specific TextNode "frame."
-The full text may be split across multiple frames, and/or it may be clipped if a fixed-size frame using AreaTextLayout does not fit all the (remaining) text.
+The full text content flow may be split across multiple frames, and/or it may be clipped if a fixed-size frame using [AreaTextLayout](../interfaces/AreaTextLayout.md) does not fit all the (remaining) text.

-Note: When traversing the scenegraph in search of text content, bear in mind that multiple TextNodes may refer to the same single TextContentModel; this can give the impression that the same text is duplicated multiple times when it is not.
-Use TextContentModel.id to determine whether a given piece of text content is unique or if it's already been encountered before.
+Note: When traversing the scenegraph in search of text content, bear in mind that multiple TextNodes may refer to the same single [TextContentModel](TextContentModel.md); this can give the impression that the same text is duplicated multiple times when it is not.
+Use [TextContentModel](TextContentModel.md).id to determine whether a given piece of text content is unique or if it's already been encountered before.

 #### Returns